General Medication Safety

 Make a List and Check it Twice

-• Keep an up-to-date list of the medications you are taking, including their name, dosage, and how to take them with you at all times.
-It can be printed and kept in your wallet and/or on a note saved in your phone.
+• Keep an up-to-date list of the medications you are taking.
+Include the name, dose, and how to take them with you at all times.
+It can be printed and kept in your wallet, a digital note saved on your computer, tablet, or phone, or a medication list app on your phone.

-• Keep your medication list with you at all times, so that you can provide the most up-to-date information when you are at your doctor’s visits and if you are ever admitted to the hospital.
+• Keep your medication list with you at all times.
+This can help during visits with your providers or if you need to go to the hospital.

-• Make sure your caregivers know where they can get or find the most up-to-date version of your medication list.
+• Make sure your caregivers know how to find the most up-to-date version of your medication list.

 • Never take someone else’s medication.
 You don’t know if it will interact with your medications, the dose may be wrong for you, or you may be allergic to it.

-• If you feel like you need different medications or more of them, talk to your medical team so that they can prescribe/recommend an appropriate medication for you.
+• Talk to your provider if you feel like you need different medications or more of your medications.

-Know the Who, What, When, Why, and Wow
+Know the Who, What, When, Why, and How

 For every medication you take, including over-the-counter medications and supplements, be sure that you understand